-In the past few months Yacon Root has received an increasing amount of column inches and headline space.
-So is this really the next big weight loss supplement to be aware of?
+In this post we want to tell you about a new weight loss/detox supplement.
+In the past few months yacon root has received an increasing amount of column inches and headline space.
+So is this really the next big weight loss supplement?

 What is yacon root?

 Let’s start with the basics here.
 Yacon Root is, as the name might suggest, a completely natural product.
 It comes in a syrupy form that is extracted directly from the roots of the plant, which hails from South America.
 Hence you might also hear this referred to as Yacon Syrup.

 You can get it as a syrup or in pill form, where the root is concentrated into an easy-to-take supplement.
 This means you can easily take it every day instead of figuring out how to work the syrup into a recipe.
 The pure syrup itself is very similar in texture and appearance to molasses.